Defending against fake news

 I could give many more such examples and no doubt you can too.
 There was a time, not so long ago, when many, including Facebook founder Mark Zuckerberg, believed that information shared on social media would bring us all closer together.
 Not only that, but the web could also democratize the process of news gathering and dissemination.
 Anyone with a smart phone and a Facebook account, or access to any number of other platforms, could be his or her own journalist, replacing the professional gatekeepers in traditional news media.

 There has indeed been a quantum leap in the ability to communicate.
-But the new technologies have been seized upon by various bad actors to manipulate social media for their own ends, sewing the kind of fake news to which I referred above, and worse.
+But the new technologies have been seized upon by various bad actors to manipulate social media for their own ends, sowing the kind of fake news to which I referred above, and worse.
 I am thinking particularly of racists, white supremacists, climate change deniers and authoritarian regimes in China, Russia, Turkey, Burma and the Philippines, not to mention a certain American president.

 Social media giants such as Facebook are allowing these tyrants to get away with it.
 In their pursuit of profit, these companies have chosen not to engage in the kinds of news protocols and fact-checking which have long existed in traditional news media.
 These social media giants should be regulated in a manner which imposes upon them a measure of responsibility for the veracity of what appears on their platforms.
 European governments have begun to do that, but not so the U.S. and Canada.